hyperledger/identus-cloud-agent/README.md

 - Java (OpenJDK 21)
 - SBT (latest version)
 - Git (for cloning the repository)
-- Docker (for running the PostgreSQL database, Hashicorp Vault, APISIX, and VDR)
+- Docker (for running the PostgreSQL database, Hashicorp Vault, APISIX, and  PRISM Node)
 - [GITHUB_TOKEN](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) environment  variable (required for SBT plugins and access to the GitHub packages)

 #### Login to GitHub packages